Investing 101: The Basics of Investing For Beginners

 Fixed income generally refers to debt borrowed by a company or government.
 Bond buyers, in effect, lending money to the issuer, which agrees to pay a pre-set interest rate, as well as return the amount invested on the maturity date.

-A GIC is an investment that protects your invested capital over a pre-determined period of time.
+A Guaranteed Investment Certificate (GIC) is an investment that protects your invested capital over a pre-determined period of time.
 They can have either a fixed or a variable interest rate and are available in various maturities.

 What is a Mutual Fund?